Invest in a world where everyone receives an education.

 About the project

-The indigenous native peoples of Panama suffer from the greatest extremes of poverty, malnutrition, illiteracy and higher levels of disease.
+The native peoples of Panama suffer from the greatest extremes of poverty, malnutrition, illiteracy and higher levels of disease.
 Badi School is located in San Miguelito, a town where indigenous Embera and Kuna ethnic groups constitute over a quarter of the population.
 Nearly half the families in this area are homeless.
+Badi School works hard to provide scholarships to these kids because education is their best hope for a better life.

 How we help